 Gregory W. Tillman presented testimony on behalf of Walmart discussing their corporate renewable energy goals and framework for renewable opportunities.
-He testified that Walmart seeks renewable energy resources that deliver industry leading cost, including renewable and project specific attributes, such as RECs, within structures where the value proposition allows the customer to receive any potential benefits brought about by taking on the risk of being served by that resource instead of, or in addition to, the otherwise applicable resource portfolio.
+He testified that Walmart seeks renewable energy resources that deliver industry leading cost, including renewable and project specific attributes, such as RECs.